On this page

 5. Optional: enable S3 Event Notification.

-• Event notification enables Amplitude's ingestion service discover data in your S3 bucket faster.
-Compared to the approach of scanning buckets, the ingestion service discovers new data based on notifications that S3 publishes.
+• Event notification lets Amplitude's ingestion service discover data in your S3 bucket faster.
+Compared to scanning buckets, the ingestion service discovers new data based on notifications that S3 publishes.
 This feature reduces the time it takes to find new data.

 • Use this feature if you want near-real-time import.
 Amplitude discovers new data within 30 seconds with notifications enabled.

-• Before you enable notifications, keep the following in mind:
+• Before you enable notifications, note the following:

-• The IAM role you use most have permission to configure bucket event notifications.
+• The IAM role you use must have permission to configure bucket event notifications.

 • The bucket can't have existing event notifications.
 This is a limit that Amazon imposes on S3 buckets.